Putting psychology at the heart of learning

 Our educational psychology services are fully customised to the needs of the school.

-The Calming Cat programme, developed by
+Calming Cat

-Dr Paula Williams and TTS
+Developed by Dr Paula Williams and TTS

 I’ve just come out of my meeting with the psychologist and class teacher.
 I just wanted to drop you a line to say what a positive experience it was.
 The psychologist was really wonderful.
 It’s quite a daunting thing to go to as a parent but made me feel very relaxed and she absolutely nailed listening without judgement.
 I felt heard and understood and I left feeling very confident that she will help us to identify how we can help our son.